Smando87/ToBytes/README.md

-Certainly!
-Here is the `README.md` content ready to be copied directly into your `.md` file:

 # ByteSerializer

 ByteSerializer is a C# library for serializing various types of objects into byte arrays.
 It supports handling different data types such as arrays, dictionaries, lists, structs, enums, and strings.
 The library includes features for encryption and writing serialized data to files.